Rates and fees verified as correct at 28 July, 2021. Other information correct at the time of writing. Advertiser disclosure.

 Wise lets you send money overseas at a lower cost.
 Instead of burying hidden fees in the exchange rate, Wise uses the mid-market rate (also known as interbank rate), which is the midpoint between the buy and sell rate on the global currency markets.
 It then charges you a small (and fully transparent) fee.

 The way Wise operates is by having bank accounts in different countries around the world.
 So say you want to transfer money to France from Australia.

 For example, your money would first go to Wise's Australian bank account and is then paid to your recipient in Euros from Wise's French bank account.
 The money never actually crosses any borders, which means low-cost transfers for you.

 All transactions are protected using industry standards HTTPS encryption.
 It's also registered with and authorised by the UK Financial Conduct Authority (FCU).

 Yes, but only if you cancel the transfer before the transfer is complete.
 Just simply go to the page of the relevant payment and press the cancel payment button.

 Now that you've read all about Wise, you're probably wondering what sets it apart from other banks and IMT providers out there.
 Some reasons to consider using Wise to transfer funds overseas are:

 Wise is cheap: Its unique money transfer strategy means that money never actually crosses any borders, meaning low-cost transfers for you.

 Wise is safe and secure: Wise is encrypted with security and operates in a regulated industry.

 There really is no minimum: Some IMT companies require you to transfer a minimum amount of dollars, but not Wise.
-This is why if you're looking to trade smaller amounts across to another country, you would choose them.
+This is particularly handy if you're looking to trade smaller amounts across to another country.